openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 are in a cohort can communicate and share experiences privately within course discussion topics.

+By :ref:`enabling the cohort feature<Enabling and Configuring Cohorts>` in a course, you provide students with the ability to ask questions of, and have conversations with, other members of their cohort.
+Cohort-only discussion opportunities can help students develop a sense of community, provide specialized experiences, and encourage deeper, more meaningful course involvement.

 When you enable the cohort feature for your course, discussion topics within units (added as discussion components) are by default divided by cohort.
 This means that each post that a student makes to these content-specific topics can